 Read our full review of the Collings I-30 LC here.

 B&G Little Sister Crossroads

-Despite its made-in-China tag, this B&G Guitars model maintains the level of quality found in the Tel Aviv-based company’s in-house instruments.
-In simple terms, the brand sees the relationship between its Crossroads and Private Build lines the same way that Fender regards its American Professional and Custom Shop models, respectively.
+Despite its made-in-China tag, this B&G Guitars Crossroads model maintains the level of quality found in the Tel Aviv-based company’s in-house instruments.
+In simple terms, the brand sees the relationship between its Crossroads and Private Build lines the same way that Fender, respectively, regards its American Professional and Custom Shop models.

 The Little Sister Crossroads feels like the easiest playing and best sustaining parlour imaginable.
 The unplugged tone is reminiscent of a really good ES-335, but with more jangly sparkle and bass definition at the expense of some low midrange woodiness.
 And the two potted P-90s take those acoustic qualities and run them into raunchy and powerful overdrive with ample harmonic bloom, impressive definition and plenty of tonal contrast between the three positions.